Monster High: The Movie: Plot

-Clawdeen Wolf is a biracial half-werewolf girl, born from a human father named Apollo and a werewolf mother named Selena.
-On Clawdeen's 15th birthday, she receives an invitation to study at Monster High.
-Although reluctant, Apollo agrees to let her attend, on the condition that she hide her human side.
+Clawdeen Wolf is a hybrid half-werewolf girl, born from human father Apollo and werewolf mother Selena.
+On her 15th birthday, she receives an acceptance letter to study at Monster High.
+Although reluctant, Apollo lets her attend only if she hides her human side as officially humans aren't allowed.

-Upon arriving at Monster High, Clawdeen befriends Frankie Stein, a non-binary Frankenmonster with a brilliant mind, and falls in love with Deuce Gorgon, son of Medusa.
-She also meets Draculaura, daughter of Dracula; Cleo de Nile, Deuce's ex-girlfriend and daughter of the Mummy; Lagoona Blue, a Colombian sea monster; and zombie Ghoulia Yelps.
-The school's Headmistress Bloodgood invites Clawdeen to represent the students at a Monster High Council on the upcoming Founder's Day, to which she agrees.
+Upon arriving at Monster High, Clawdeen befriends Frankie Stein, a non-binary, brilliant Franken-monster and falls in love with Deuce Gorgon, son of Medusa.
+She also meets Draculaura, daughter of Count Dracula; Cleo de Nile, Deuce's ex-girlfriend and daughter of the Mummy; Lagoona Blue, a Colombian sea monster; and zombie Ghoulia Yelps.
+The school's Headmistress Bloodgood invites Clawdeen, as daughter of an alum, to represent the students at a Monster High Council on the upcoming Founder's Day.

-Clawdeen discovers that she temporarily transforms into a human when she feels strong emotions, particularly around Deuce.
+Clawdeen discovers that she temporarily transforms into a human when feeling strong emotions, particularly around Deuce.
 During class, her professor Mr. Komos recounts the story of Edward "Eddy" Hyde, a former student and half-monster who was expelled when his human side was discovered, allowing him to be killed by hunters.
-Komos says that Hyde created a formula to transform himself into a full-blooded monster, but was never able to test it due to being killed before it can happen.
+He says Hyde's secret lab is in the school and that he created a formula to transform himself into a full-blooded monster, but wasn't able to test it as he was killed beforehand.
 Clawdeen decides to find and drink the formula.

-Clawdeen's secret is discovered by Frankie.
-Instead of shunning her, they help her look for Hyde's lab in the school graveyard.
-There, they discover Draculaura practicing witchcraft which they promise to keep secret in exchange for her help.
-The group finds the lab, but it has a lock that only a certain hand can open.
+Frankie discovers Clawdeen's secret, but instead of shunning her, they help her look for Hyde's lab in the school graveyard.
+There, they find Draculaura practicing the forbidden witchcraft which they promise to keep secret in exchange for help.
+They find the lab, but it has a lock that only a certain hand can open.

-Draculaura finds a spell that might unlock the lab, with ogre's bone as one of the ingredients.
-Clawdeen collects some from Bloodgood's mug and is nearly caught by Cleo, until Draculaura casts a spell to change Clawdeen's likeness.
-The next ingredient is snake's venom, which Clawdeen obtains from Deuce's hair; the two develop feelings for each other after gaining each other's trust.
-Later, Clawdeen, Frankie and Draculaura complete the spell, but are unable to unlock the lab and are caught by Bloodgood, Komos, and Cleo, the latter of whom told Bloodgood about Draculaura's magic practice.
-As the school starts to quake, Bloodgood realizes that there is an "untrue monster heart" somewhere among them.
+Draculaura finds a spell that might unlock the lab with ogre's bone as one of the ingredients.
+Clawdeen collects some from Bloodgood's mug and is nearly caught by Cleo, but Draculaura casts a spell to change Clawdeen's likeness.
+The next ingredient is snake's venom, which Clawdeen obtains from Deuce's hair; they develop feelings for each other after gaining each other's trust.

+Later, Clawdeen, Frankie and Draculaura complete the spell, but can't unlock the lab and are caught by Bloodgood, Komos, and Cleo, the latter of whom told Bloodgood about Draculaura's practicing witchcraft.
+As the school starts to quake, Bloodgood realizes that there is an "untrue monster heart" among them.